Substra/substra-backend/README.md

 ###### Clean environment (recommanded)

-- With django migrations + load data
+- With django migrations
 ```shell
 python substrabac/manage.py migrate --settings=substrabac.settings.dev.owkin
 python substrabac/manage.py migrate --settings=substrabac.settings.dev.chunantes```
 ```

-###### With fixtures (run container has been run from substra-network, old behavior for testing)
+###### With fixtures (fixtures container has been run from substra-network, old behavior for testing)

-data in fixtures are relative to the data already set in the ledger if the run container instance succeeded
+data in fixtures are relative to the data already set in the ledger if the fixtures container instance succeeded

 Two solutions:
 - With django migrations + load data